eisaku0928/Solitaire-Solver/README.md

 # Solitaire-Solver
 An AI algorithm to solve Peg Solitaire (also known as Brainvita in India), implemented in the C programming language.
 This project increased my dexterity with dynamic memory allocation, data structures, and a graph traversal algorithm.
 When the AI solver is called,  Usage of the AI and the program is indicated at the bottom of this page.

 Solving Peg Solitaire belongs to a class of problems known as _NP-Complete_, famously including the _Travelling Salesman Problem_ as an example.
 NP-completeness of Peg Solitaire is discussed in [this paper](https://dspace.jaist.ac.jp/dspace/bitstream/10119/4709/1/3951.pdf) These are problems that run in exponential time as a function of the size of the problem, even with the best algorithms.
+I have written a [experimentation report](https://github.com/EisakuDanielTanaka/Solitaire-Solver/blob/main/lab_report.pdf) on the solution quality (number of pegs left) as a function of the problem size (initial number of pegs), as well as the impact of budgets on the solution quality for large size problems.

 \<gif\>